suvanl/FixMyLinks/README.md

     ./gradlew assemble
     ```

-    > You may need to grant execute permissions to `gradlew`:
+    > You may need to grant execute permissions to `gradlew` first:
     >
     > ```sh
     > chmod +x gradlew